kerou/mt4j/Readme.txt

 	  **********************************

-MT4J - Multi-Touch for Java - is an open source java development platform, created for rapid developement of graphically rich applications.
+MT4J - Multi-Touch for Java - is an open source java development platform, created for rapid developement of visually rich applications.
 MT4J is designed to support different kinds of input devices with a special focus on multi touch support.

-Copyright (C) 2008-2009  Christopher Ruff, Fraunhofer-Institute for Industrial Engineering
+Copyright (C) 2008-2010  Christopher Ruff, Fraunhofer-Institute for Industrial Engineering
 -----------------------------------------------------------------

 License: